Bylaws of the Green Party of the United States Youth Caucus

 –Give young Greens a voice within the GPUS–including seeking out leadership roles within the party.
 We recognize that we are incubating the next generation of the Green Party, and advocate for this process, so that the party understands and supports this critical work.

-–Create and provide educational and organizational resources for Campus Greens and Young Greens groups.
+–Create and provide educational and organizational resources for Campus Greens and Young EcoSocialists groups.

 –Provide resources to caucus members to allow greater youth representation at Green Party related events.